asynkron/gam-web/src/docs/dotnet/Mailboxes.md

 ### Built-in Mailboxes

-The build in mailboxes differ between language implementations

-### CSharp Mailboxes

 * UnboundedMailbox

-  **This is the default mailbox** used by Proto.Actor.
+  This is the default mailbox used by Proto.Actor.
 It's a non-blocking unbounded mailbox, and should be good enough for most cases.